Ashad001/Truthinator/README.md

-# LLM Response Assessor & Generator
+# LLM Response Assessor & Generator (IN DEVELOPMENT)

 So you gave GPT your assignment PDF, and now you’re stuck wondering if its response is actually any good?
 Well, congrats!
 This project is here to do the dirty work: assess the AI’s half-baked response, tell you how wrong it is, then *try* to fix it for you.
 Because, clearly, you have better things to do.

 ## Features